AugmentedAJ/Long-Context-Code-Bench/prd.md

 - AC-5 Documentation Completeness: Documentation includes minimal working examples for each supported runner and clearly explains required environment variables.

 ### Glossary
-- PR: Pull Request on GitHub.
+- **PR**: Pull Request on GitHub.
-- Base commit: The commit on the target branch from which the PR diverges.
+- **Base commit**: The commit on the target branch from which the PR diverges.
-- Head commit: The PR’s tip commit containing the proposed changes.
+- **Head commit**: The PR’s tip commit containing the proposed changes.
-- Patch (unified diff): Text representation of code changes between two commits.
+- **Patch (unified diff)**: Text representation of code changes between two commits.
-- Sample: The benchmark’s representation of a PR task, including instructions and metadata.
+- **Sample**: The benchmark’s representation of a PR task, including instructions and metadata.
-- Edit: The agent’s produced diff against the base commit.
+- **Edit**: The agent’s produced diff against the base commit.
-- Judge: The scoring step that compares an Edit to the PR’s ground truth.
+- **Judge**: The scoring step that compares an Edit to the PR’s ground truth.
-- Runner: Adapter that interfaces with a specific CLI-based coding agent.
+- **Runner**: Adapter that interfaces with a specific CLI-based coding agent.
-- Shard: A partition of the corpus processed independently to enable parallelism.
+- **Shard**: A partition of the corpus processed independently to enable parallelism.
+- **Context Size**: The total amount of code (in bytes) that the agent needs to understand to complete the task.
+- **Deterministic**: Producing the same results given the same inputs, ensuring reproducibility.
+- **CLI**: Command Line Interface, referring to text-based interaction with the agent.
+- **Harness**: The framework that orchestrates the benchmark pipeline.
+- **Adapter**: A plugin that allows the harness to communicate with different coding agents.
+- **Metadata**: Information about the PR (title, description, commit hashes) without the actual code changes.
+- **Unified Diff**: A standard format for showing differences between text files.
+- **Sharding**: Dividing the dataset into smaller pieces for parallel processing.
+- **Caching**: Storing intermediate results to avoid redundant computation.

 ### Example End-to-End Flow (Prose)
 1) The operator selects dataset v0 (data/elasticsearch_prs_50.json) and invokes the pipeline with a runner and model.
 2) The sampler clones each PR’s repository at the base commit, records metadata, and writes sample.json files with deterministic task_instructions and stats.
 3) The edit stage creates isolated workspaces per sample, passes task_instructions to the selected agent via the runner adapter, enforces timeouts, and captures the unified diff from git as edit.json.
 4) The judge stage computes the ground-truth PR diff from base→head locally, compares it to the agent diff, and assigns five scores plus an aggregate, writing judge.json.
 5) The harness aggregates per-PR results into summary.json and summary.csv and writes a run_manifest.json with full provenance, enabling exact re-runs.